mateoguzmana/semantic-pr-composer/README.md

       ["test", "test2"]
 ```

-### ChatGPT Token
+### OpenAI Token

-ChatGPT token.
-If set, the action will try to generate a pull request description using ChatGPT.
+OpenAI token.
+If set, the action will try to generate a pull request description using the OpenAI completions API.

 **Note**: This is experimental.